 At what stage of pregnancy can you have acupuncture?

 We avoid starting antenatal acupuncture during the first trimester.
 Conversely, as most women require at least 3 or more sessions there is also a point at which you may be very close to your due date that we feel the window to see the impact of acupuncture during pregnancy has been missed.

 That being said, antenatal acupuncture can have an immediate effect on more than just back pain, which may benefit you in the last weeks of your pregnancy.
 This is something you would discuss with your clinician directly.

 Is it safe to have acupuncture during pregnancy?

-A typical question we get is whether having a prenatal acupuncture session is safe.
-Prenatal acupuncture, in fact, has a place in the treatment of pelvic pain during pregnancy.
+A typical question we get is whether having a antenatal acupuncture session is safe. antenatal acupuncture, in fact, has a place in the treatment of pelvic pain during pregnancy.
 However, this does necessitate a comprehensive physiotherapy examination for every woman to guarantee we are assisting you in selecting the best treatment.